HLTH 5005 - Introduction to Health and Wellness Education Profession (5 credits)

 - HLTH 6475

-HLTH 6475 - Program Planning, Implementation, and Evaluation* (5 credits)
+HLTH 6475 - Health and Wellness Education Program Planning, Implementation and Evaluation* (5 credits)

 The focus of this course is on the competencies required of the public health professional in planning for the design, development, implementation, and evaluation of community health promotion and disease prevention initiatives.
 Attention is given to needs assessment, logic models, and collaboration with stakeholders.
 Strategic approaches to planning, implementation, and evaluation with particular attention to study design and sampling are addressed.
 Health behavior theories are considered in the development of health promotion programs, the application of evaluation findings, and prioritization of community concerns and resources.